 Look at how this chef reheats the chicken wings!
 Watch this video to know more:

 Can I Use A Frying Pan To Reheat Chicken Wings?

 If you don’t have an oven or a microwave, this method should be the suitable option for you.
 Like other recommended methods, this one is also simple and takes a short time for preparation.

 Step 1: Make sure that the wings have already rested at room temperature.

 Step 2: Preheat the frying pan on high heat and add oil or butter.

-Step 3: Continuously flip the wings on the heated pan to make sure both sides are warmed.
+Step 3: Cook the wings in the heated pan for 2 to 3 minutes until golden.
+Flip them halfway to make sure both sides are warmed.

 Step 4: Display them out and enjoy.